-Transportation planning in the Greater Akron area is accomplished through a cast of players.
+"Planning is bringing the future into the present so that you can do something about it now." - Alan Lakein, author through a cast of players.
 Like any ensemble cast, each player performs a unique role, but their roles are intertwined.
 The Policy Committee, Technical Advisory Committee (TAC), Citizens Involvement Committee (CIC) and agency staff are featured players in this cast, but - like any cast - they need feedback.
 The feedback that they need comes from you - the public - through your participation in the planning process.